tiagod3p/100-days-of-code/log.md

 **Today's Progress**: Today I learned how to structure the home of my website and built the modal overlay when someone click in an image.
 I also started to build the search field of the site, tomorrow I'll finish it.

 **Thoughts**: I learn new things every day, I'm so motivated.
 Yesterday I spoke with an expert in programming and he gave me valious tips.
 I know I can do better, I'll be better soon, I just have to code every day in the same rythm.

+### Day 71 July 24, 2020

+**Today's Progress**: Today I built the search page of my site, I also implemented a menu to search for category of products.
+Tomorrow I intend to build or at least try to build a login system with node.js.
+I'll start with the register page.

+**Thoughts**: I'll start to use notion.so to take notes.
+By now I'm using evernote but I think notion can improve my notes quality.
+I learned about zettelkasten and I'll use this method to help me fix my knowledge and to revise in the future.